The NHS website

 Hints and tips from the NHS website team on responding to patient feedback

-NHS website will soon launch a new flu vaccine service finder option onto the NHS website service finder webpage.
+NHS website launched a flu vaccine service finder option onto the NHS website service finder webpage.
 This tool within the NHS website will help patients to identify pharmacies within their area that can offer the flu vaccine.